Istanbul 2023 | European Athletics Indoor Championships

 Yes.
 Marcell Jacobs, the reigning Olympic 100m champion, competed in the men’s 60m.
 His presence elevated the profile of the sprint events significantly.
 He did not win the title — Lorenzo Ceccarelli delivered one of the biggest upsets of the championship in the men’s 60m final. → Read: Jacobs Sets Foot on Track

 Jakob Ingebrigtsen of Norway won both the 1500m and 3000m — completing a historic middle-distance double.
 He became only the third athlete in the history of European Indoor Athletics to win both events at the same championship.
-His 1500m time of 3:32.76 and 3000m time of 7:23.63 were both championship-leading performances. → Full report on the double
+His 1500m time was 3:32.76 and 3000m time 7:23.63. → Full report on the double

 No. Armand Duplantis’s 6.20m clearance at Istanbul 2023 was his 9th world record in the pole vault.
 He first broke the world record in 2020 and has systematically raised it at nearly every major championship since.
 His Istanbul mark broke his own previous record of 6.19m, set in 2022. → Duplantis World Record Report